chrisjordanme/generator-noogie/README.md

 - It's called Noogie.
 What's not to love about that?

 ## Coming Soon...
-- Angular 2.0 inclusion
-- An option to specify root or nested components
 - Dynamic module loading (currently, all JS is included in the app)
-- ES2015 style components & modules
+- ES2015 style
-- A prettier start screen following initial generator usage
+- TypeScript integration

 ## Contribute
 Contributors are welcome.
 Please use the dev branch and fork/submit pull requests.
 Approved PR's will be merged into master on a forthcoming release cadence.

-Feel free to contact me directly with questions or feedback or to say hello [@chrisjordanme](http://twitter.com/chrisjordanme)

 ## License
 [BSD license](http://opensource.org/licenses/bsd-license.php)